huangyingw/minds_docs/docs/guides/frontend.md

 _This guide assumes that you have already [installed your stack](getting-started/installation.md)_.

-Minds uses [Angular 8](https://angular.io) for the frontend.
-Work is currently underway to introduce server side rendering with Angular Universal.
+Minds uses [Angular 8](https://angular.io) for the frontend, with support for Server Side Rendering.

 The source code can be found in the [Front repository](https://gitlab.com/minds/front).